 Four Phases to Designing a Strategy-Based Team Roadmap

 - Show vision and strategy: Have the product team ever seen a tourist follow a guide waving bright colors?
 The Product Manager should look like that guide.
 The product manager’s appointment is to ensure that the people following him understand the right approach and work together.
 Please do not give a snapshot of a strategic roadmap until the product manager reminds everyone of his company’s vision and product strategy for every presentation.

 - Focus on problems, not solutions: There is another trap to trap.
-In particular, companies familiar with functional-based roadmaps such as Shiny Object Syndrome will focus on solutions rather than problems.
+In particular, companies familiar with functional-based roadmaps such as Shiny Object Syndrome will focus on solutions rather than issues.